Strengthen your investor knowledge and learn how to protect yourself from investment scams, visit CheckFirst.ca.

 Securities acquired under this exemption are subject to restrictions on resale.
 In the case of a non-reporting issuer, they will continue indefinitely.

-The principal conditions of the exemption are as follows:
+Key elements of the exemption are as follows:

-The issuer is not expected to independently verify the matters that the investor solemnly declares to in the Statutory Declaration; however, if the issuer knows that the Statutory Declaration is false or would reasonably be expected to know that, it cannot rely on the Statutory Declaration.
+The issuer is not expected to independently verify the matters that the individual or non-individual self-certified investor solemnly declares to in the Statutory Declaration; however, if the issuer knows that the Statutory Declaration is false or would reasonably be expected to know that, it cannot rely on the Statutory Declaration.
 Similarly, an issuer can rely on the investor’s representation about the amount invested in other issuers under the exemption, provided that the issuer does not know or would not reasonably be expected to know that the representation is false.